MENU

 Widget Tab

-The Widget Tab is the Context Pane tab where you will adjust all of the Widget-level settings, including Widget Triggers, Widget Datasource, Widget Contents, and more.
+In the Side Pane, the Widget Tab is where you can adjust the Widget-level settings, including Widget Triggers, Widget Datasource, Widget Contents, and more.

 Widgets